 “Effective listening is more important than talking if you want to be truly influential when you communicate.” – Work Smarter Stress Less

 Your boss will always ask questions.
-Not just on your performance or the task at hand, but also about ways to improve the company positively.
+Not just on your performance or the task at hand but also on ways to improve the company positively.
 Being curious is essential for excelling at any job because you ask questions, learn from others, and look for ways to better your performance in your role.
 Sometimes we are too proud to ask questions, but in the end, it’s the answer to your question that will lead you onto a successful path.

 “It makes it easier to deal with difficult situations because curiosity is like a smile.
 It’s hard to feel anxious when you’re doing it!” – Brian Sowards, Enterprise Account Executive at The Muse